Last checked: 3 June, 2020

 How can people avoid infection and reduce spread of the virus?

 Anyone can contract the virus, therefore it is important to take steps to prevent further spread of SARS-CoV-2.
-The public should follow standard infection prevention recommendations, including by:
+The public should follow standard infection prevention recommendations and follow the guidance of the national government where you are located.

 If you have a fever, cough and difficulty breathing seek medical care early, but always call your healthcare provider by phone first.